Bots

 – DDoS (Distributed Denial of Service) Attacks: These attacks involve a network of compromised devices (botnet) that overwhelm a target with traffic, rendering it inoperable.
 DDoS attacks can cripple websites, disrupt services, and lead to significant financial losses.

 – Credential Stuffing: This attack takes advantage of the fact that many users reuse passwords across multiple sites.
-Bots automate the process of using leaked credentials to gain unauthorized access to user accounts, often leading to data breaches.
+Bots automate using leaked credentials to gain unauthorized access to user accounts, often leading to data breaches.

-– Web Scraping: Malicious bots can scrape content from websites, stealing intellectual property, pricing information, and other sensitive data.
+– Web Scraping: Malicious bots can scrape website content, steal intellectual property, pricing information, and other sensitive data.
 This can harm businesses by undermining competitive advantages.

-– Spam and Phishing: Bots can send out thousands of phishing emails in a short time frame, making it difficult for users to discern legitimate communications from malicious ones.
+– Spam and Phishing: Bots can send out thousands of phishing emails quickly, making it difficult for users to discern legitimate communications from malicious ones.

 2. Botnets

-A botnet is a network of infected devices controlled by a single attacker, often referred to as a “bot-herder.”
+A botnet is a network of infected devices controlled by a single attacker, often called a “bot-herder.”
 Each device in the botnet is known as a “bot” or “zombie.”
 Botnets can be used for various malicious purposes, including:

 – Launching coordinated DDoS attacks.